Photographic Center Northwest

 A.K.
 Shethar purchased the organization in 1988, renamed it Photographic Center Northwest, and served as President of the organization from 1988 until 1999.
 During this period, Ms. Shethar and board leaders at that time oversaw the transformation of the organization into the non-profit it is today.
 The Center became an accredited institutional member of the National Association of Schools of Art and Design in 1996.
 In 1997, the Center relocated from its downtown and Greenlake locations into a 1920’s ambulance building located in the heart of the Capitol Hill neighborhood in Seattle which has been renovated to meet the needs of contemporary photographers.

-Over the past 30 years, PCNW has evolved from a small photography school into a vibrant educational institution.
+Over the past 30 years, Photographic Center Northwest (PCNW) has evolved from a small photography school into a vibrant educational institution.

 We will continue to be a beacon for the photographic arts in the Pacific Northwest, drawing students and artists from across the region to participate in classes, workshops and exhibitions.
 Our strategic goals in the coming years are to build our visibility and involvement in the local arts community while broadening our programs to reach the global photographic community.
 As we continue to cultivate regional partnerships and community connections, we serve our neighbors in Seattle by providing access to regional, national, and international perspectives through photography.
 You can play a part in this future.
-The Photo Center actively seeks photographers, curators, educators, and partner organizations to help shape our future while providing access to education in the photographic arts.
+PCNW actively seeks photographers, curators, educators, and partner organizations to help shape our future while providing access to education in the photographic arts.

-|Jennifer Brendicke, a graduate of PCNW’s certificate program, has served in various roles over the last eight years including as an administrative associate, education and outreach coordinator, Associate Director and Registrar.|
+|Jennifer Brendicke, born and raised in the greater Seattle area, is a graduate of PCNW’s certificate program, and has served in various roles at PCNW for over a decade including as an administrative associate, education and outreach coordinator, Associate Director and Registrar.|

 |Eirik contributes to our vision as explored through our certificate program, continuing education, and public programs.
 Eirik is an accomplished artist and has exhibited his work nationally at the Museum of Contemporary Photography in Chicago, the Institute of Contemporary Art in Boston, and the Aperture Foundation in New York among others.
 He has received numerous awards, including the 2012 Neddy at Cornish Award in Open Medium.
 His work is in the permanent collections of the San Francisco Museum of Modern Art, the Seattle Art Museum, and the George Eastman House, Rochester, NY; two monographs of his work have been published and he is represented locally by the G. Gibson Gallery.|